Chirag Yadav

 Gone are the days when frontline workers had to undergo a tedious trial-and-error process to test new or updated products within an existing system.
 The advent of digital twins has made it possible for manufacturers to test out updated configurations with a significantly reduced risk of incurring costly miscalculations.
 The simulation of multiple scenarios has become faster, easier, and more efficient than physical testing.

-Equipment Monitoring and Preventive Maintenance
+Equipment Maintenance and Preventive Maintenance

 Quality Management